 After the first year, students transition to one of the undergraduate degree-granting units at Notre Dame: the School of Architecture, the College of Arts and Letters, the Mendoza College of Business, the College of Engineering, the Keough School of Global Affairs, or the College of Science.
 Each of the degree-granting colleges and schools has its own requirements.

 Each major and minor has its own requirements.
 Your first year is the ideal time to explore your academic interests and select a major.
 You should therefore prioritize discerning your primary major over completing Core requirements, most of which do not have to be completed in the first year.

 Incoming students may earn Notre Dame credit in several ways: AP or IB exams; SAT II language exams; the ND Math Credit Exam; and pre-matriculation transfer credit.
 The ND Calculus Readiness Test and ND language placement exams do not grant credit but are used in some situations to place students in appropriate-level courses.

 An elective is a course that is not required for the Core, your college, or your major at the time that you take it.
 These courses may be in a field you are exploring as a possible major or simply in a subject that interests you.

 It is possible that a course taken as an elective in your first year will count towards a Core, college, major, or minor requirement once you have discerned your academic path.
-Even if an elective does not satisfy any specific requirements for your chosen academic program, it will usually count towards the total number of credit hours you need to graduate from Notre Dame.
-Some first-year students have space in their schedules for one or more electives, particularly if they have received Advanced Credit for one or more courses.
+Even if an elective does not satisfy any specific requirements for your chosen academic program, it will usually count towards the total number of credits you need to graduate from Notre Dame.
+Some first-year students have space in their schedules for one or more electives, depending on their college or school and any Advanced Credit they have received.